davemolk/fuzzyHelpers/README.md

         possible values are "l, m, w, or any"
         "any" will select randomly between l, m, and w default value is "w"
+  WithCustomHeaders
+        include custom header(s) as space-separated key=value
+        e.g. WithCustomHeaders("foo=bar go=pher")
+        giving 'foo' and 'go' headers the values 'bar' and 'pher'.
+        note: custom headers are not overwritten by default values SuppressHeaders
+        include space-separated header(s) to suppress from request WithURL
+        include the request url for fuzzyHelper to set the Host header ChromeOnly
+        only use chrome headers
+  FirefoxOnly
+        only use firefox headers

 client options
   WithConnections